PRMellor/owncloud-quickstart/docs/tasks/connect-devices.md

    - The files to sync from the server
    - The folder that will be your local {{ site.product-name }} folder

-2. Once installed, left-click the client icon in your system tray to [configure account settings](https://doc.owncloud.org/desktop/2.5/navigating.html#configuring-owncloud-account-settings).
+2. Once installed, left-click the client icon displayed in your the system tray (Windows, KDE), menu bar (macOS), or notification area (Linux) [configure account settings](https://doc.owncloud.org/desktop/2.5/navigating.html#configuring-owncloud-account-settings).

    ![owncloud-client-icon](../assets/images/owncloud-client-icon.png){:class="img-responsive"}